 Master’s Degree Programme in Business Management gave new direction

 Krishna Kanhaiya graduated from a Master’s Degree programme in Business Management.
-The training taught him a lot of new things.
-Julkaistu: Muokattu: Krishna Kanhaiya, who completed his PhD…
+The degree programme taught him a lot of new things.
+Julkaistu: Muokattu: Krishna Kanhaiya, who completed his…

 -